ablakey/pointless.click/src/projects/minibot/index.md

 # Hardware

+## Capabilities

+Once assembled, the Romi Control Board has:

+- 3 programmable buttons
+- 3 programmable LEDs
+- 2 motors with encoders
+- an accelerometer

 ## Assembly

 While assembly can be fairly intuitive, the [Pololu Romi Chassis User's Guide](https://www.pololu.com/docs/0J68) is a great resource for verifying any assumptions being made.
 Be careful about where the instructions describe a differing options depending on what hardware you're mounting.
 In this case, we're mounting the **Romi 32U4 Control Board**, which changes some steps: